rythorpe/mnle_hnn/README.md

 # mnle_hnn
-Simulating the median nerve (MN) and laser evoked responses with HNN
+Simulating the median nerve (MN) and laser evoked (LE) responses with HNN